fybrik/fogProtect-dashboard-sample/README.md

 Looking at the dashboard, there are following elements:
 - A "Role" roll down menu, where the user can choose either one of the roles: `Worker`, `Foreman` and `HR`.
-This choice determines the read/write privileges of the user from the backend server and from this point forward all of the HTTP request will contain this role in the header, so that the proxy server can retrieve it and decide what to do next.
+This choice determines the read/write privileges of the user from the backend server, and from this point forward all of the HTTP requests sent from the GUI to the proxy will contain this role in the header, so that the proxy server can retrieve it and decide what to do next.
 **passing the role to the proxy server:** The role is passed in a JWT and authenticated using a private key, the proxy server decodes the JWT and validates the authentication using the same private key.
 In this case the private key is stored in a `secret` in the cluster.
+- A "START ROBOT" and "STOP ROBOT" buttons which control the robot working in the factory,

 ## Environment Build